Immortan Joe: Character description

-In the film, Immortan Joe is the "ruler of the wasteland...
+In Fury Road, Immortan Joe is the "ruler of the wasteland...
 He wears a clear, plastic carapace — chest armor — over oozing sores, his long, white hair flaring around a skeleton-smile mask he uses to hide a breathing apparatus."
 Several versions of his carapace, which display medals made from car and mobile phone parts and some actual military insignia (such as the U.S. Navy officer cap insignia), were created at Artisan Armours in the United Kingdom.